GosiaWil/Malgorzata_Wilczynska_Portfolio/README.md

 # About me
-My name is Małgorzata Wilczyńska.
+<p align="justify"> My name is Małgorzata Wilczyńska.
 I am master's degree in cognitive science (Kognitywistyka).
-During my career I was developing mainly in customer service.
-Actually I I am  dealing with complaints and quality control in the optical industry.
-I am a person who needs continuous development, therefore I direct my professional path towards software testing.
-I have been expanding my knowledge in this field through self-learning.
+In recent years, I have been working in the optical industry, dealing mainly with the quality control of lenses.
+The constant desire to develop my skills and knowledge prompted me to change my career path.
+My penchant for noticing detail, as well as innate inquisitiveness, made me decide to develop myself in the area of software testing.
+I gain knowledge on my own.
+I am still working on expanding my knowledge in the field of good testing practices and learning the necessary tools that will help in my future work.
+I wanted to share the result of my achievements so far below.  </p>

 # Tools
 * Sharex - to record bugs